tinacms/tina.io/content/blog/custom-field-plugins.md

   - file: /packages/@tinacms/form-builder/src/field-plugin.tsx
     details: Depends on the FieldPlugin interface
 ---
 In the [previous post](https://tinacms.org/blog/custom-field-components), we learned how to create a custom field component and register it to the sidebar.
 With that baseline, let's go full circle on the topic of custom fields in TinaCMS.
 In this short but sweet post 🧁, we’ll cover how to _turn a field component into a field plugin._

 ## Field Plugin vs. Field Component

 Plugins **extend functionality in the CMS**; field plugins allow us to create and register custom fields. _There are a few reasons why you may want to create a field plugin._ With a custom field, you can completely control the editing experience and functionality.
-If the primary fields provided by Tina don't fit your use case, **you can fill the gaps**.
+If the primary fields provided by Tina don't fit your use case, **you can fill the gaps**. dododododo

 A field component is just one piece of a field plugin ([more on this later](https://tinacms.org/blog/custom-field-plugins#field-plugin-interface)).
 A custom field component can achieve the same functionality as a plugin.
 But if you plan on reusing the custom field on different forms, it is recommended to take the extra steps to make a plugin 🔌.